I’m Nicole Antoinette, and I’m obsessed with helping you build a bullshit-free life.

 “Nicole is a force of nature.
 She takes her finely-honed insight and drills it straight into the center of your soul, coaxing out what you truly want and then presenting you with a detailed, but not overwhelming, plan to actually get it.
 I’m pretty sure she’s a wizard.” – Amber Adrian, Copywriter & Blogger

 “My favorite part about Nicole is her unrelenting honesty.
 If she doesn’t like something, she’ll tell you.
 If she struggled with something, she’ll tell you.
 She never sugarcoats her experiences, and that’s what makes her so great to work with.
 She makes it very clear that she didn’t just wake up one day as a vegan-eating, endurance running machine.
-She worked hard for it, and you can, too!” - Ameena Khan, Blogger
+She worked hard for it – and you can do exactly the same.” - Ameena Khan, Blogger

 “As someone who prefers honesty over sugar-coating, I fully appreciate and seek out Nicole’s brand of no-nonsense, real-life advice on goal setting, self-discipline and embracing your truth.
 Whether you want to become a runner, change careers, move across the country or the world, start your own business or turn online connections into real-life friends and collaborators, Nicole is the person to turn to for bullshit-free inspiration on achieving those big dreams, handling change and accepting who you really are, no matter what.” - Kelly Hayes, Asst.
 Athletics Director, Communications & Events